m2lines/gz21_ocean_momentum/README.md

 See [virtualenv docs](https://virtualenv.pypa.io/en/latest/) for more details.

-*(An alternate `pyproject.toml` file is provided for building with Poetry.
-To use, rename `pyproject-poetry.toml` to `pyproject.toml` (clobbering the existing file) and use Poetry as normal.
+*(An alternate `pyproject.toml` file is provided for building with [Poetry](https://python-poetry.org/).
+To use, rename `pyproject-poetry.toml` to `pyproject.toml` (overwriting the existing file) and use Poetry as normal.
 Note that the Poetry build is not actively supported-- if it fails, check that the dependencies are up to date with the setuptools `pyproject.toml`.)*

 #### System
 Some graphing code uses cartopy, which requires [GEOS](https://libgeos.org/).
 To